 The fair value of private equity investment funds is provided by the investment managers or administrators at balance date.
-The price is based on the fair value of the underlying net assets of the private equity investment fund which is determined using a variety of methods, including independent valuations, valuation models based on the price of recent transactions, earnings multiples or discounted cash flows and have been classified within Level 3 of the fair value hierarchy.
-Private equity investments (not invested via a managed fund structure) are valued by reference to either an independent valuation or the price of recent investments and have also been classified within Level 3 of the fair value hierarchy.
+The price is based on the fair value of the underlying net assets of the private equity investment fund which is determined using a variety of methods, including independent valuations, valuation models based on the price of recent transactions, earnings multiples or discounted cash flows and are classified within Level 3 of the fair value hierarchy.
+Private equity investments (not invested via a managed fund structure) are valued by reference to either an independent valuation or the price of recent transactions and are also classified within Level 3 of the fair value hierarchy.